 Community Supported Agriculture and Education

-These programs, offered weekly from spring through Thanksgiving, are zero-cost and our most hands-on opportunities for education, engagement, food distribution, and recipe/preservation instruction.
-In order to experience, learn, and take home a variety of harvests during a growing season at Churchview, all that’s required is a willingness to learn and gain new experiences in a collaborative environment.
+These programs, offered weekly from early spring through Thanksgiving, are zero-cost and our most hands-on opportunities for education, engagement, food distribution, and recipe/preservation instruction (including the recent addition of a cookbook library).
+All that’s required to participate in our growing season is the willingness to learn and be part of new experiences in a collaborative environment.
+Because Churchview is a working farm, children must be over the age of 13 and anyone under 18 must be accompanied by an adult at all times.

 Churchview Farm is a teaching and learning space that could not exist without our amazing force of volunteers, interns and CSA workshares.
 Their efforts and dedication are what keep us going and growing, and our mission is to bring the community to the Farm.
 Spend a few hours of your time working with us in the fresh air and sunshine, and leave with delicious, healthy food, a unique learning experience, satisfyingly sore muscles, and a well-earned farmer’s tan.